Back to Archive

 Why It's Crazy

-Voluntarily abandoning and mocking your own 60-year brand identity — which every customer associates with a single product category — to pivot to something you're not known for is a marketing decision that every consultant in America would have warned against.
+Voluntarily mocking your own 60-year-old brand identity — which every customer associates with one thing — to generate a week of speculation about a burger line is a marketing decision that every brand consultant in America would have invoiced heavily to advise against.
+The beauty was that the speculation week was worth more than any conventional burger launch campaign.

 03